 Grand Marshals

-The 54th annual Chicago Pride Parade will take place on Sunday, June 29, 2025, beginning at 11 a.m. at the corner of Sheridan and Broadway.
-The parade will travel through the heart of Chicago’s landmark LGBTQ+ Northalsted neighborhood, uniting thousands of people from all walks of life to celebrate pride, visibility, and community.
+The 55th annual Chicago Pride Parade will take place on Sunday, June 28, 2026, stepping off at 11 a.m. from the corner of Sheridan and Broadway.
+The parade will travel through Chicago’s landmark LGBTQ+ Northalsted neighborhood and into Lincoln Park, uniting hundreds of thousands of spectators and participants in a powerful celebration of pride, resilience, and community.

-PRIDEChicago has hosted numerous grand marshals from the world of sports, music, film, and TV.
+PRIDEChicago has also hosted numerous Celebrity Grand Marshals from the world of sports, music, film, and TV.

 JOIN OUR EMAIL LIST